prody/ProDy-website/tutorials/insty_tutorial/singePDB_withoutH.rst

    import matplotlib
    ion()   # turn interactive mode on

-Openbable or PDBFixer require PDB file saved in the direcory.
+Openbabel_ or PDBfixer_ require PDB file saved in the direcory.
 Therefore first it needs to be downloaded.

 .. ipython:: python